 Blind navigation of your competitive landscape will leave you vulnerable in your market.
 Realization of the need for situational awareness has led to more and more companies seeking competitive intelligence as a resource to maintaining and improving their competitive strategy, not to mention identify their competitors’ strategies.
 Competitive intelligence can best be described as appropriately collecting and analyzing imperfect information.
 Understanding your competitors allows you to anticipate challenges and proactively plan a better market presence.

 Regardless of your company’s market position, it is important to be proactive in the competitive landscape.
 In today’s market, competitive intelligence takes on multiple dimensions.
 Competition is being forced regardless of contract size, scope, or complexity.
 If your company’s understanding the market stagnates, position competitors will employ offensive tactics and divest you of any market advantage.
 A robust strategic market intelligence strategy allows you to stay ahead of your competition.
-Here are 5 tips to ensuring your market intelligence program is delivering top results:
+Here are five tips to ensuring your market intelligence program is delivering top results:

 - Electronic and Field Sources.
 Sources of information are the foundation of your market intelligence.
 People, processes, and difficult-to-access resources are key gathering mechanisms.
 The best market intelligence comes when you can turn your entire organization into an intelligence gathering machine.
 Offering incentives to individuals in your organization for competitive tips is a good way to encourage your staff to take part in the process.